C-Rodg/balance-web/README.md

 - Find library to deal with swipe list
 - Place proper components on proper pages
 - Style application
+- Add favicons
+- Setup to function as PWA

 ### Contributors